Scholarships

 15. Gates Millennium Scholars Program

-Criteria: African American, American Indian/Alaska Native, Asian Pacific Islander American or Hispanic American seniors who are citizens, national or legal permanent residents; cumulative GPA of 3.3 on an un-weighted 4.0 scale; demonstrated leadership abilities through participation in community service, extracurricular, or other activities; meet federal Pell Grant eligibility criteria; hav e completed and submitted all three required forms (Nominee Personal Information Form, Nominator Form, and Recommender Form).
-The online application process is available at www.gmsp.org.
+Criteria: African American, American Indian/Alaska Native, Asian Pacific Islander American or Hispanic American seniors who are citizens, national or legal permanent residents; cumulative GPA of 3.3 on an un-weighted 4.0 scale; demonstrated leadership abilities through participation in community service, extracurricular, or other activities; meet federal Pell Grant eligibility criteria; have completed and submitted all three required forms (Nominee Personal Information Form, Nominator Form, and Recommender Form).
+The online application process is available at www.gmsp.org

 Amount: Cost of undergraduate education in any discipline

-Deadline: Paper applications postmarked by January 12, 2009; Online applications submitted by January 11, 2010, 11:59 p.m.
-E.S.T.
+Deadline: Paper applications postmarked by January 12, 2009; Online applications submitted by January 11, 2010

 16. US Bank Scholarship Sweepstakes